ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

     raceTask.repeatCount = -1
     ```

-    We set `repeatCount` to `-1` to force the task to repeat forever.
+    You can set `repeatCount` to `-1` to force the task to repeat forever.

 2. Check if there are players in the game.

     The task handler will check to see if there are any players in the game.
-If the number of players is `0`, then we exit the handler early by using `return`.
+If the number of players is `0`, then you exit the handler early by using `return`.

 3. Stop the current race that is in progress.

-    Because the race has a time limit based on the repeating task, we need to make sure the race is reset each time the task handler is called.
+    Because the race has a time limit based on the repeating task, you need to make sure the race is reset each time the task handler is called.

 4. Move all players to starting positions.

-    After a 2 second wait by using `Task.Wait`, we then move all players to the starting positions by calling `MovePlayersToStart`.
+    After a 2 second wait by using `Task.Wait`, you then move all players to the starting positions by calling `MovePlayersToStart`.
 This function also handles disabling the player movement.

 5. Notify the players to get ready.